-The Center for Resilient Landscapes (CRL) is a new center located on Rutgers' George H. Cook Campus.
-It is a collaborative research effort of Rutgers University, the USDA Forest Service Northern Research Station, and the New Jersey Agricultural Experiment Station.
+The Center for Resilient Landscapes (CRL) located on Rutgers' George H. Cook Campus is a collaborative research effort of Rutgers University, the USDA Forest Service Northern Research Station, and the New Jersey Agricultural Experiment Station.

 The CRL provides traditional (classroom, studio, and field-based) student training enhanced with career-track (internship, fellowship, temporary and long term federal recruitment) opportunities.
 Seminars focused on these efforts and broader issues of disturbance and resilience in a forested context will be organized on the Rutgers campus.
 Students working with the CRL will have the opportunity to: